avullo/deep-neural-networks/README.md

 # deep-neural-networks
-Deep neural networks in Python
+A very simple implementation of deep neural networks in Python and NumPy.

+## Disclaimer
+This code is not intented to be used in production.
+It merely has didactic purposes.